Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-This gives you the opportunity to make contact with other coaches and keep up to date with the latest methods and innovations.
+This gives you the opportunity to make contact with other coaches and keep up to date with the latest coaching methods and innovations.

 Independence is the key!
-Make sure the organization is truly "independent" and is not not just a front to lead you to a specific coaching school.
+Make sure the organisation is truly "independent" and is not not just a front to lead you to a specific coaching school.
 Just because it has the authoritative sounding "institute" "federation" or "association", in the name, there is no guarantee it is actually an independent association for accrediting courses and credentialing coaches.

 Other associations may allow you a profile as a coach without their credentialing so you do at least get a chance to be seen and contacted by prospective clients as soon as you join.

 Leading professional coaching associations often have a system for prospective clients to be given as leads to member coaches.

 The person looking for coaching submits their coaching requirements (personal, business, corporate, health, etc.) and maybe the fee they are prepared to pay, and the system automatically sends their information to several coaches who match those requirements.

 It is then up to the coach to contact the prospect to see if they are indeed a good coaching match.

 Several qualified prospective clients came to me through the ICF referral system so belonging to a professional life coaching association that has this benefit can be an effortless way to get good leads.

 A great benefit of an association is to have a list of members who are qualified mentors or supervisors.
 These are experienced coaches who coach candidates to achieve their credentialing aspirations.

 Many experienced credentialed coaches specialise in running affordable groups to prepare coaches for credentialing by the association to which they belong.